 It is well known that AI solutions can support radiologists and decrease their workload as they have the power to improve efficiency, increase accuracy and standardization, and improve the lives of patients.
 However, the clinical implementation of AI is still happening in a lower scale.
 We believe the challenges AI implementation faces in radiology can certainly be overcome by introducing better mechanisms for software evaluation, by increasing the amount of studies performed with AI and by developing governance bodies inside the hospital to make all assessments necessary to consider said AI.

-We also believe the healthcare outcomes and benefits of AI can will outweigh the challenges and costs related to AI implementation.
+We also believe the healthcare outcomes and benefits of AI can outweigh the challenges and costs related to AI implementation.
 Nevertheless, not all available solutions will be right for your institution.
 As a radiologist or healthcare professional looking to implement AI in your practice, hesitancy is good in order to make sure you end up with the solution that will bring most value to your life and that of your patients.
 We encourage the assessment of any challenge factors important for your setting.

 - Rimmer, A. Radiologist shortage leaves patient care at risk, warns royal college. doi:10.1136/bmj.j3855.